A nation wide ride for gender awareness

-Until now I have pedalled more than 20,000 kilometers in the past 45 months in Tamil Nadu, Pondicherry, Kerala, Karnataka, Telengana, Andhra Pradesh, Odisha, Bihar, Uttar Pradesh, Madhya Pradesh and Maharashtra, Haryana, Punjab, Rajsthan and interacted approximately with 5 lakh people at more than 2000 points in Indian cities, towns, townships and villages.
+Until now I have pedalled more than 27,000 kilometers in the past 57 months in 19 states - Tamil Nadu, Pondicherry, Kerala, Karnataka, Telengana, Andhra Pradesh, Odisha, Bihar, Uttar Pradesh, Madhya Pradesh and Maharashtra, Haryana, Punjab, Rajsthan and interacted approximately with 10 lakh people at more than 4000 points in Indian cities, towns, townships and villages.

 During the course of the Ride, I have been conducting discussions and workshops, puppet and film shows at important landmarks including educational and cultural institutions, public places like railway and bus stations, theatres and road side tea stalls to initiate a discussion about violence against women and gender freedom.
 Wherever I get chance, I meet lawmakers like Member of Parliament and Legislative Assemblies and also with district administration to convey the idea of Gender Freedom and how it will be achieved.
 My gears, accessories and the multicolour flag of the Ride are gradually gathering messages from people who identify with the idea of gender freedom and wish the Ride best.
 This ride has given me opportunity to interact with a large number cyclist as well.
 At many places they took care of my lodging and boarding and in almost all the major cities and state capital they jointly pedalled with me for the cause.

-This ride will go on till 15 March 2018.
-After covering all the South Indian states and costal state of Odisha; the ride is presently passing through Bihar.
+This ride will go on till Dec, 2018.
+After covering all the South Indian states and costal state of Odisha; the ride is presently passing through Gujrat.

 Where is the root of the problem if heinous crimes like acid attacks are ignored as if these don't exist, while more and more women, men and children fall prey to its miserable aftermath?
 It is not just the life of suffering individuals, which is scarred beyond repair, but entire family suffers the consequences of our indifference towards this inhuman act.